el-ev/rvos/README.md

 # RVOS
-If you port MipsOS to Risc-V architecture, it may be called RVOS.
+If you port MipsOS to Risc-V architecture, it may be called RiscVOS.